keithrozario/aws_lambda_for_python_developers/docs/02_event_and_context.md

 ```

 Here the handler is the function `lambda_handler`.
-When you create a lambda function, Lambda automatically creates a single .py file and populates it with a generic handler function.
-But you can provide lambda any number of .py files as your code, and then specify the handler using the following convention **[file_name].[function_name]**.
+When you create a lambda function from the console, it is automatically populated with a single .py file with generic handler function.
+But we'll learn in later chapters how you can provide lambda any number of .py files as your code, and then specify the handler using the following convention:

+> **<file_name_without_extension>.<function_name>**

-Let's take a look in the console again:
+Let's take a look in the console again, notice 3 things:

+* The Handler is set to lambda_function.lambda_handler
+* lambda_function.py is the name of our .py file
+* lambda_handler is the name of function in our code

 ![handler_settings](images/02/Handler_Function.png)

-Now, handler functions must always two arguments, `event` and `context`, and it may return a value, i.e. they always have to look like this:
+Handler functions must always take two arguments, `event` and `context`, and they may return a value, in short they always have to look like this:

 ```python
 def lambda_handler(event, context):